jordanyeo2001/IDAssignment2/README.md

 # IDAssignment2
+***Note*** This app uses an limited trial api from Accuweather.
+If no data is shown on the website, it means that the api have exceeded its limit.
+In order for it to work again, the api key have to be renew and change.
 <h1>Weather Conditions</h1>
 For this project, i have chosen to do a weather condition website.
 This website will allow users to get the weather conditions of any location in Singapore.
 Users can either use their current location or enter a specific location.
-Furthermore, users can also get forecast of a location.
+Furthermore, users can also get a 1 day forecast of a location and the weather condition of a location for an activity.
 <br>
 Github Page - https://jordanyeo2001.github.io/IDAssignment2/
 <br>